taushit-prog/taushit-prog/README.md

 ### 🎓 Academic Profile
 - **Branch:** [Computer Science & Engineering]
-- **Year:** [1st Year]
+- **Year:** [2nd Year]

 ### 🚀 My Goal
-I hope to learn how to build scalable full-stack applications and contribute effectively to open-source projects this year.
+I hope to learn how to build scalable full-stack applications and contribute effectively to open-source projects.

 ---
 *“The beautiful thing about learning is that no one can take it away from you.”*